fabiangreffrath/taradino/README.md

 ## Building

-Building Taradino requires GCC, CMake, the development packages for SDL2 and SDL2_Mixer.
+Building Taradino requires GCC, CMake, the development packages for SDL2 and SDL2_Mixer (and libADLMIDI, if you like).
 After installing, you can run the following commands to build:

 Registered: